aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Anim.md

 # Anim

-Change the animation state of the party or a specific [Entity data](../../../TextAsset%20Data/Entity%20data.md).
+Change the [animstate](../../../Entities/EntityControl/Animations/animstate.md) of the party or a specific [Entity](../../../Entities/Entity.md).

 ## Syntax